BeardedOwl1357/Coding_Docs/Java/progress.md

 -> Lower Case Characters (a-z) (97-122)
 ```

-- [ ] Character to ASCII and ASCII to Character conversion
+- [x] Character to ASCII and ASCII to Character conversion
 - [ ] Strings
   - [x] Creation
   - [x] Displaying
-  - [ ] Checking whether strings can be modified or not (specific to each programming language)
+  - [x] Checking whether strings can be modified or not (In java, StringBuilder objects can be modified)
 - [ ] String Operations
   - [x] String Length
   - [x] Concatenation